-Yusuf Buhari recently became a topic of discussion following the bridal shower held in honor of his soon-to-be wife, Zarah Ado Bayero, a royal princess from the emirate of Bichi and the daughter of the sitting Emir, Nasir Ado Bayero.
-Zarah appeared at the bridal shower in a showy white gown, sparking a lot of reactions from the masses who can’t help but wonder why the Hisbah Police chose to keep mute on what they would usually refer to as indecent dressing.
+Yusuf Buhari became a topic of discussion following the bridal shower held in honor of his then-fiance Zarah Ado Bayero, a royal princess from the emirate of Bichi and the daughter of the sitting Emir, Nasir Ado Bayero.
+Unlike his sister Zahra, Yusuf is not prone to engaging his critics on social media.
+Besides the luxuries he posts on social media, Yusuf often shies away from the limelight.

 Yusuf Buhari Is The Only Surviving Son Of Muhammadu Buhari